agl-alexglopez/maze-tui/README.md

 ## Tips

 - Windows is slow, sorry.
 For some reason the animations are much slower in Windows Terminal in my experience.
 It's not horrible but try smaller mazes at first.
 - Windows Terminal does not render fonts correctly.
 Depending on your font the Box-Drawing characters may be slightly disconnected or at times completely incorrect.
 I develop this project on WSL2 sometimes and notice the problems.
-Try the `-w contrast` option for smoother animations.
+Try the `-w contrast` or `-w half` option for smoother animations.
 - Mac and many Linux distributions render everything beautifully in my experience (as long as fully featured fonts are installed)!